hazardfn/ConSim/README.md

  errorToTask: Set to true if your expected result analysis is on an error that should be returned as opposed to the output.
  lazyMatching: Set to true if you just want to match part of the output (can be combined with command and error to task).

- Usage
+ Loading the TestLesson
  --------
  Loading the test lesson with ConSim can be a good way for you to experiment and see how things work.
 Simply open a  terminal and type the following:

  ```
  ConSim.Shell.exe -l "ConSim.NUnit/bin/[Release | Debug]/Lessons/TestLesson/TestLesson.json"
  ```
  ![Example](http://imageshack.com/a/img673/3586/A1RBZ2.png)

  The expected result is 2, the test module increments an argument by 1 so supplying the command "increment 1" should  pass the task.